 If you have any of the key Covid-19 symptoms please cancel any booking and get yourself tested.
 We have not had one case traced back to the club so far and we'd like to keep it that way.

-The Cheltenham Running Club Member's Facebook group is a supportive and inspiring place to be.
+The Cheltenham Running and Walking Club Members Facebook group is a supportive and inspiring place to be.

-You can inspire other walkers to get out and do their daily exercise by posting about your experience within this group.
+You can inspire other walkers to get out and do their daily exercise by posting about your walks or walking events within this group.